As you transition away from

 not require storage engines to ignore duplicate keys.

-To get better control over the insertion process, you might insert big tables in pieces:
+For better control over the insertion process, you can insert big tables in pieces:

 INSERT INTO newtable SELECT * FROM oldtable WHERE yourkey > something AND yourkey <= somethingelse;

-After all records have been inserted, you can rename the tables.
+After all records are inserted, you can rename the tables.

 During the conversion of big tables, increase the size of the

 InnoDB buffer pool to reduce disk I/O, to a

 maximum of 80% of physical memory.
-You can also increase the sizes
+You can also increase the size

 InnoDB log files.

 If you intend to make several temporary copies of your data in